revolist/revogrid-docs/gantt/construction-gantt.md

 A construction plan becomes useful when it helps people answer the next practical question: can the right crew start, is the site ready for them, and will the inspection or delivery they depend on happen in time?

-RevoGrid Gantt can place those scheduling relationships beside the operational fields already used in a construction application.
+RevoGantt can place those scheduling relationships beside the operational fields already used in a construction application.
 Superintendents, project managers, coordinators, and trade partners get one shared view of dates and handoffs without turning the Gantt into the system of record for every part of the project.

 <GanttUseCaseMedia
   slug="construction"
-  alt="Real RevoGrid construction Gantt with project phases, crews, inspections, suppliers, dependencies, and a switchgear delivery risk" caption="Captured from the production-shaped Riverside Clinic example: phases, field crews, inspection gates, supplier commitments, and the switchgear risk stay visible in one coordination view."
+  alt="Real RevoGantt construction schedule with project phases, crews, inspections, suppliers, dependencies, and a switchgear delivery risk" caption="Captured from the production-shaped Riverside Clinic example: phases, field crews, inspection gates, supplier commitments, and the switchgear risk stay visible in one coordination view."
 />